Financial Aid for Undergraduate Students

 Financial Aid for Limited Status Enrollment

 Students not admitted to a degree-seeking program who enroll as limited-status students are not eligible for federal, state or university financial aid.
 Refer to the Financial Aid for Graduate Students section.
+Students who have completed their degree or certificate programs, but continue to enroll, will be considered limited-status students and are thereby ineligible for financial aid.

 Financial Aid Consortium Agreements

 Students admitted to a degree-seeking program at USC who enroll at least half-time at another eligible institution and whose courses are applicable to their USC degree may be eligible for limited federal financial aid if a Financial Aid Consortium Agreement is completed.
-Financial Aid Consortium agreements are contingent upon the host school agreeing to participate.
+Financial Aid Consortium Agreements are contingent upon the host school agreeing to participate.
 Financial Aid Consortium Agreements are not available for students participating in the Postbaccalaureate Premedical Program.
 Contact the Financial Aid Office for more information.

 Financial Aid for Students Enrolled in Preparatory Course Work